sshaar/clef2020-factchecking-task1/README.md

 Note that the checker can not verify whether the prediction file you submit contain all lines / claims), because it does not have access to the corresponding gold file.

 The script used is adapted from the one for the [CLEF2019 Check That!
-Lab Task 1 (check-worthiness)](https://github.com/apepa/clef2019-factchecking-task1).
+Lab Task 5 (check-worthiness for political debates)](https://github.com/apepa/clef2019-factchecking-task5).

 ## Scorers